Where to Find Farmers Markets in Colorado Springs

 Memorial Park and on Henrietta Avenue and Center Street, Woodland Park

 Wander up to Woodland Park for the award-winning farmers market at 8 a.m. – 1 p.m. on Fridays.
-Since 1990, the market has offered residents access to safe and affordable food, and it has since expanded its offerings to include specialty foods, prepared foods and food trucks.
-PBJ Cattle Company, The Urban Orchard, Smarty Plants and Microvora are just a few of the regulars.
-Besides food and produce from local growers, the market also hosts various health and wellness vendors, artisanal crafts and more.
+Since 1990, the market has offered residents access to safe and affordable food, and it includes specialty foods, prepared foods and food trucks.
+PBJ Cattle Company, Forte Fruits, and Bloom and Batter are just a few of the regulars.
+And new vendors include Ahavah Farm, Tan Man Honey, Grains from the Plains and others.
+Besides food and produce from local growers, the market also hosts various health and wellness vendors, artisanal crafts, live music and more.

 wpfarmersmarket.com